MAIF/otoroshi/manual/src/main/paradox/entities/global-config.md

 * `Password`: Elastic password (optional)
 * `Version`: Elastic version (optional, if none provided it will be fetched from cluster)
 * `Apply template`: Automatically apply index template
 * `Check Connection`: Button to test the configuration.
-It will displayed a modal with checked point, and if the case of it's successfull, it will displayed the found version of the Elasticsearch and the index used
+It will displayed a modal with a connection checklist, if connection is successfull, it will display the found version of the Elasticsearch and the index used
 * `Manually apply index template`: try to put the elasticsearch template by calling the api of elasticsearch
-* `Show index template`: try to retrieve the current index template presents in elasticsearch
+* `Show index template`: try to retrieve the current index template present in elasticsearch
-* `Client side temporal indexes handling`: When enabled, Otoroshi will manage the creation of indexes.
+* `Client side temporal indexes handling`: When enabled, Otoroshi will manage the creation of indexes over time.
 When it's disabled, Otoroshi will push in the same index
 * `One index per`: When the previous field is enabled, you can choose the interval of time between the creation of a new index in elasticsearch
 * `Custom TLS Settings`: Enable the TLS configuration for the communication with Elasticsearch
 * `TLS loose`: if enabled, will block all untrustful ssl configs